ManiAm/raspi-enviro-watch/README.md

 The python script securely connects to your Xiaomi account and extracts the `token` and `ble key` associated with your devices.
 The key is essential for enabling secure BLE communication outside of the Xiaomi ecosystem, such as when connecting via custom scripts or home automation platforms.

-The token is not relevant for Xiaomi Mijia Thermometer 2.
-It is a security credential used for authenticating API communications with Xiaomi devices that connect over Wi-Fi.
-It is required when sending API requests either to Xiaomi’s cloud services or directly to the device over the local network (LAN).
-The token ensures that only authorized clients can control or monitor the device remotely.
-The token must be included with each API call to establish trusted communication with the device.

-### Custom Firmware
+## ATC_MiThermometer Custom Firmware

 The default LYWSD03MMC firmware does not broadcast its readings in BLE advertisements.
 To access data, a direct Bluetooth connection is required.
 Once connected, the device transmits temperature, humidity, and voltage data approximately every 6 seconds.
 When you're connected to the device no other connections is accepted, meaning if you hold the connection no other applications can readout sensor data.

-The [ATC_MiThermometer](https://github.com/atc1441/ATC_MiThermometer) project provides custom firmware for Xiaomi LYWSD03MMC Bluetooth thermometers, enhancing their functionality for home automation and data logging applications.
+The [ATC_MiThermometer](https://github.com/atc1441/ATC_MiThermometer) project provides custom firmware for LYWSD03MMC, enhancing their functionality for home automation and data logging applications.
 Flashing ATC_MiThermometer custom firmware enables the sensor to broadcast data in BLE advertisements, allowing for passive data collection without maintaining a continuous connection.
 This approach is more battery-efficient and facilitates integration with various home automation platforms.

 The custom firmware sends sensor data every minute using the standard Environmental Sensing UUID (`0x181A`), but the data structure inside the advertisement packet follows a custom format defined below: